Gameplay

 Also, 1 year passes after the completion of the Magic Research Facility, the Imperial University, the New City, the Leon Bridge, and after you defeat Noel or Dantarg if no Generation Skip has occured.

 4.1.3.
-A New Generation
+After a Time Skip: A New Generation

-As a new generation begins for you:
+As Time Skip happened and a new Generation begins for you:

 - All techs you sparked during the previous generation are now available for all to equip in the Dojo (the 3 training instructors, Avalon Castle, 1F, top-right).
 See the Techs page.